 Accessibility

 One of the basic principles of the web is that it should be an open distribution channel for information, available to anyone anywhere.
-This is clearly not the case today, even ten years after the popularization.
+This is clearly not the case today.

-A lot of web sites are inaccessible to large groups of people.
-The problem could be technical (not supporting all browsers and platforms), visual (such as using small fonts or bad contrast which makes the content hard to read for the visually impaired), physical (such as site requiring a mouse which could be a struggling experience for a mobility impaired user) and the list goes on.
+Many web sites are inaccessible to large groups of people.
+The problem could be technical (not supporting all browsers and platforms), visual (such as using small fonts or bad contrast which makes the content hard to read for the visually impaired), physical (such as site requiring a mouse which could be a struggling experience for a mobility impaired user) and more.
 To experience it yourself, try to access the content of your favorite site without using the mouse, while CSS and images are switched off.
 Can you still navigate and read the information?

-Ten years ago the web was often considered a playground, but today it is a vital channel for public information and thus it must be available to everyone, disregarding technical and physical abilities.
+Ten years ago the web felt more like a playground, but today it is a vital channel for public information and thus it must be available to everyone, disregarding technical and physical abilities.
 A proper use of web standards will be a great step on the way to make the web accessible to all.
-Accessibility is empathy toward the users.
+Accessibility is empathy toward the users, not just a box to be ticked by developers.

 User experience